-Sara Marsh has appeared in productions, workshops, and readings on stages across the Twin Cities.
-She was most recently seen as Caroline Bryant in the world premiere of benevolence (opposite Peter Christian Hansen), the second installment of the Emmett Till trilogy by Ifa Bayeza, directed by Talvin Wilks at Penumbra Theatre Company, and at Dark & Stormy Productions as Jenny in the area premiere of Dry Powder by Sarah Burgess and as Jessie in 'Night, Mother by Marsha Norman (opposite Sally Wingert).
-Currently, Marsh is a regular on the award-winning web series Theater People, streaming on Seeka TV.
+Sara Marsh has been seen in productions, workshops, and readings on stages across the Twin Cities.
+She most recently originated the role of Caroline Bryant in the world premiere of benevolence by Ifa Bayeza (opposite Peter Christian Hansen) directed by Talvin Wilks at Penumbra Theatre Company, and appeared at Dark & Stormy Productions as Jenny in the area premiere of Dry Powder by Sarah Burgess, Una in Blackbird by David Harrower (opposite Luverne Seifert), and as Jessie in 'Night, Mother by Marsha Norman (opposite Sally Wingert).

 "Into the mix steps Karen, played to perfection by Marsh. [...] the show belongs to Marsh, who sells innocence masterfully.
 At one point, another character asks if Karen is a witch.
 I'm not sure about that, but Marsh does make the fire burn and the caldron bubble under the surface of 'Plow.'" - Review of Speed-the-Plow, Rohan Preston, Star Tribune